bertux/ens-fifs/README.md

 able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `scripts` and `frontend` directories.

+For PGN we will look at [OP-Goerli Passport NFT](https://github.com/ethereum-optimism/evmgateway-starter) based on [EVM CCIP-Read Gateway](https://github.com/ensdomains/evmgateway)

 ## Quick start

 The first things you need to do are cloning this repository and installing its